 Now, haggling is really quite basic, but I’ll try to demystify it for you.

-I have a distinct advantage in this area, having been born into a Mediterranean family in which bargaining was always worth a try.
-Even in the poshest shop, my father would smile broadly at the salesperson and ask for a discount while I ducked behind a rack in embarrassment.
+I do have a distinct advantage in the haggling arena: I was born into a Mediterranean family in which bargaining was always worth a try.
+Even in the poshest shop, my father would smile broadly at the salesperson and ask for a discount.
+(I promptly ducked behind a rack in embarrassment.)